|

 power would be lost due to imbalances in the system.

-The hybrid coupler phasing/switching box is inside the shed, screwed to a rafter under the tin roof.
+The hybrid coupler phasing/switching box is inside the workshop, screwed to a rafter under

-It’s more accessible and waterproof there than it
+the tin roof.
+It’s more accessible and waterproof

-It works!
-I get about 2 or 3 S-points difference
+it works!
+I get about 2 or 3 S-points difference front-to

 Back to quick links